-2. Lemurs rafted to Madagascar on floating islands of vegetation over 40 million years ago, where they flourished in isolation without much competition or major predators.
+2. Lemurs rafted to Madagascar on floating islands of vegetation more than 40 million years ago, and they flourished in isolation without much competition or major predators.

 3. Lemurs the size of gorillas once roamed the island, though many of these larger, slower species of lemur have become extinct, likely due to hunting.
 Today, subsistence hunting still poses a threat to lemurs.

-4. There are over 100 extant lemur species and five families of living lemurs.
-Species in each family include ruffed, ring-tailed and bamboo lemurs (Lemuridae), aye-ayes (Daubentoniidae), sportive lemurs (Lepilemuridae), indri, sifakas and woolly lemurs (Indriidae), and mouse and dwarf lemurs (Cheirogaleidae).
+4. There are more than 100 extant lemur species and five families of living lemurs.
+Species in each family include ruffed, ring-tailed and bamboo lemurs (Lemuridae); aye-ayes (Daubentoniidae); sportive lemurs (Lepilemuridae); indri, sifakas and woolly lemurs (Indriidae); and mouse and dwarf lemurs (Cheirogaleidae).

 5. A new species of primate, the golden bamboo lemur, was discovered by Dr. Patricia Wright, a primatologist and anthropologist who helped establish Ranomafana National Park in Madagascar.

 6. The Latin word lemures referenced the wandering spirits of the dead in Roman mythology.
 During the Lemuria Festival in Ancient Rome, these restless, malevolent shades were placated by the head of the household, who rose at midnight to give an offering of black beans for the lemures to feast on.
 The lemures were then frightened into flight by the banging of bronze pots.
 Similarly, the Malagasy have legends that lemurs are the souls of their ancestors due to many lemur species’ nocturnal behaviors, vocal cries and reflective eyes.

 7. Blue-eyed black lemurs are one of only two mammals besides humans to have blue eyes, the other being the blue-eyed spotted cuscus in West Papua in Indonesia.